20 Fun & Interesting Facts About Malta (2023 Edition)

 Yep, there are 3 times more tourists than there are residents on the Maltese islands!

 If you look at a map or a globe, the Maltese islands seem invisible (unless you have a really large map).
 That’s because of it’s tiny size.
-You can see how big Malta is compared to other islands, cities and countries, here:
+Here’s my guide on how big Malta is compared to other islands, cities and countries.

 5. Left Hand Drive in Malta